kickoffai/blog/_drafts/world-cup-2018-analysis.md

 follows:

-1. **We model team strength dynamically.** Our model allows the strength of a team to *change over time*.
+1. **We model team strength dynamically.** Our model allows the strength of a team to *change over time* (check out [France's page on Kickoff.ai][kai-france] for an example).
 This enables us to reflect that recent confrontations should be more important to predict upcoming matches.
    We call this dynamic strength the *Kickscore*.
 2. **We use Bayesian inference**.
 This is a fancy way of saying that we are able to understand how *confident* we are about a particular prediction.